usnav/usnav/README.md

 - 👨‍💻 All of my projects are available at [gibhub.com/usnav](gibhub.com/usnav)

-- 💬 Ask me about **Javascript, React, CSS, Redux, HTML, and more!**
+- 💬 Ask me about **Javascript, React, CSS, Redux, HTML, REST APIs, and more!**

 - 📫 How to reach me **usna.rafiqzadah@gmail.com**